 Our Open Days are an excellent opportunity for prospective students to see how we support your progress towards becoming a professional in your chosen field.

-Our next general Open Day is scheduled for December.
-Confirmed dates and registration for this Open Day will be open shortly.
+Confirmed dates and registration for our next Open Days will be available shortly.
 In the meantime, please register your interest below in order to receive an email when you can book a place.

 University Approach to Employability

 Expertly woven into our curriculum and work experience opportunities, and underpinned by a diligent approach to career preparation and the close involvement of professional bodies, the University views employment as one of the principal rewards for a student's ambition, application and academic achievement.
 It's why the University is one of the country's top 30 universities* for placing students in graduate-level employment.